 There are also yummy little panuchos – like pint-sized tostadas loaded with beans, cheese and various meats and toppings.
 Kind of like a new spin on nachos, and great for adventurous little hands.

-Finally, even if you have some shy or picky young eaters, most can’t turn their nose up at a fresh local street-food favorite – the “marquesita.”
+Finally, even if you have some shy or picky young eaters, most kids can’t turn their nose up at a fresh local street-food favorite – the “marquesita.”

 These made-to-order sweets are like warm, slightly crunchy crepes, filled with caramel, nutella, or fruit jams.
 Look for a cart near El Palacio / Parque Quintana Roo, or down near the clock tower in Parque Benito Juarez.